 - Cover Version: Playing live, Newsted has been known to cover "(We Are) The Road Crew" and "Love Me Like a Reptile" along with (ironically) "Whiplash" as the set-ender.

-- This also counts for the lyrical content of "...As The Crow Flies" and "Soldierhead."
+- Determinator: This is the theme of "...As The Crow Flies" and "Soldierhead."

 - Double Meaning: Heavy Metal Music has a few.